abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

 - **Unstable Sorting Algorithms**: does not maintain the relative order of records with equal keys (if the keys are equal, the order of the records may change)
   - Ex: `Quick Sort`, `Selection Sort`

-> When equal elements are indistinguishable, such as with integers, or more generally, any data where the entire element is the key, stability is not an issue. **Stability is also not an issue if all keys are different.**
+> Stability is not an issue if all keys are different.

-- Any given sorting algorithm which is not stable can be modified to be stable.
-There can be algorithm-specific ways to make it stable, but in general, **any comparison-based sorting algorithm which is not stable by nature can be modified to be stable by changing the key comparison operation** so that the comparison of two keys considers position as a factor for objects with equal keys.
+- Any comparison-based sorting algorithm which is not stable by nature can be modified to be stable by changing the key comparison operation. so that the comparison of two keys considers position as a factor for objects with equal keys.

 - Where stable sorting algorithms are useful?